Musical Leadership at a Glance (Bio below)

 expand her impact and global vision for singing ease in this unique time of human transformation.

-Sean Devine - Music Advisor
+Sean Devine - Music Advisor, Clinician

 Sean Devine brings over 25 years of professional stage experience, education and design to SHH.
 He is a sought-after clinician, certified Performance Judge (BHS), and champion quartet singer with OC Times.
 Born and raised in “The Sweetest Place on Earth” – Hershey, PA, he is also the Founder & Artistic Director of the award-winning chorus, Parkside Harmony.
 From 2001-2008, Sean toured full-time with America’s Premier Doo-Wop Group, The Alley Cats.
 For the last 13 years he has proudly served our barbershop community as a Staff Member of Harmony Foundation, helping to connect people through charitable giving to enrich lives through singing.